European Policy Centre

-In addition, the EPC runs the Connecting Europe project (supported by the Mercator Foundation), which promotes sustainable exchanges between civil society initiatives throughout Europe and the policy community in Brussels.

-Funding
+The European Policy Centre (EPC) is a think tank working on Europe Union and global affairs.
+It was founded in 1997.

+Governance

 The EPC's funding comes from a number of sources, including its strategic partners: the King Baudouin Foundation, based in Belgium and Stiftung Mercator, based in Germany, and the European Union 's CERV Programme.
 It also comes from membership fees, and grants from the EU and other organisations.
 The EPC's total income in 2024 was 5 737 164 €.

-Funding Transparency and Political Context

 The EPC is one of many Brussels-based think tanks funded partly through the European Commission’s CERV programme.
 According to a 2025 report by MCC Brussels, EPC received nearly €5.5 million in direct EU funding over the past decade and participated in projects worth nearly €30 million supported by EU grants.
-Critics argue that such funding creates a perception of ideological alignment between the EPC and EU institutions, raising questions about the independence of EU-funded think tanks.
+Conservative and euroskeptic critics have argued that such funding creates a perception of ideological alignment between the EPC and EU institutions, raising questions about the independence of EU-funded think tanks.

+Membership

+The EPC has a membership of around 350 organisations, which include the following companies and organisations: Astra Zeneca, Jeronimo Martins, Danish Agricultural Council, Turkish Industry & Business Association, Mission of the Kingdom of Morocco to the European Communities, Mission of the People's Republic of China to the European Communities, the Taipei Representative Office in the EU and Belgium, the Open Society European Policy Institute, and the Wilfried Martens Centre for European Studies.

 Governance

-Brigid Laffan is President of the European Policy Centre and chairs its Strategic Council, which includes Jean-Claude Juncker, Frederica Mogherini, Joaquin Almunia, Maria Joào Rodrigues, Lord Kerr of Kinlochard, Janez Potočnik, André Sapir, Wolfgang Schüssel, Rita Süssmuth, Marta Dassù, Catherine Day, Monica Frassoni, and Nathalie Tocci among others.
+Brigid Laffan is President of the European Policy Centre and chairs its Strategic Council, which includes Jean-Claude Juncker, Joaquin Almunia, Maria Joào Rodrigues, Lord Kerr of Kinlochard, Janez Potočnik, André Sapir, Wolfgang Schüssel, Marta Dassù, Catherine Day, Monica Frassoni, and Nathalie Tocci among others.

 The EPC's General Assembly and Governing Board are chaired by Declan Kelleher, Former Irish Ambassador to the EU and to China.

 Former Presidents of the European Policy Centre include Herman Van Rompuy, Peter Sutherland (1998–2011) and Philippe Maystadt (2011–2014).
 Former Chairs of the Governing Board include David O'Sullivan, former EU Ambassador to the US, Hywel Ceri Jones, founder of the Erasmus Programme; António Vitorino, former European Commissioner; and Meglena Kuneva, former European Commissioner.

-Membership

-The EPC has a membership of around 350 organisations, which include such companies and organisations as Astra Zeneca, ExxonMobil, Jeronimo Martins, TikTok Technologies Belgium, Danish Agricultural Council, European Fuel Manufacturers Association, The International Association of Oil & Gas Producers, Turkish Industry & Business Association, Mission of the Kingdom of Morocco to the European Communities, Mission of the People's Republic of China to the European Communities, Taipei Representative Office in the EU and Belgium, Open Society European Policy Institute, Wilfried Martens Centre for European Studies.
+Funding

+The EPC is funded through several sources, including its strategic partners: the King Baudouin Foundation, based in Belgium and Stiftung Mercator, based in Germany.
+The over 300 EPC members also pay annual fees, with amounts according to the type of membership.
+In addition, other foundations, corporations and the European Commission provide grants or fund specific events and publications.